 Resolved, that recognizing access to high quality palliative care is an important issue for Canadians, health care leaders promote Palliative Care Matters, adopt the Collective Impact Framework (CIF) and work together toward a framework for an integrated approach to funding and delivery of palliative care.

 Issue briefs for each of the eight short-listed resolutions can be found at: http://www.nhlc-cnls.ca/the-debate/

 NHLC is the largest national gathering of health system decision-makers in Canada, including representatives from health regions, authorities and alliances; hospitals; long-term care organizations; public health agencies; community care; mental health and social services; government, education and research organizations; professional associations; and consulting firms and industry.
 Visit www.nhlc-cnls.ca for more information.

-* News Release by HealthCareCAN: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (HealthCareCAN).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.